MicrosoftDocs/fabric-docs/docs/data-engineering/runtime-1-3.md

 1. Navigate to the **Workspace settings** tab within your Fabric workspace.
 2. Go to **Data Engineering/Science** tab and select **Spark Settings**.
 3. Select the **Environment** tab.
-4. Under the **Runtime Versions** dropdown, select **1.3 (Spark 3.5, Delta 3.1)** and save your changes.
+4. Under the **Runtime Versions** dropdown, select **1.3 Public Preview (Spark 3.5, Delta 3.1)** and save your changes.
 This action sets 1.3 as the default runtime for your workspace.

 :::image type="content" source="media\mrs\runtime13.png" alt-text="Screenshot showing where to select runtime version." lightbox="media\mrs\runtime13.png":::